ivoa-std/PhotDM/README.md

 - Generate class diagrammes
 - Fill in descriptions fields for all attributes and classes Borrow most content from REcommendation Phot DM1.0 when possible
 - Translation using the BuildModel script from Laurent Michel.
-PhotDMv1-1.xmi ----> html, PhotDMv1-1-VODML.xml, etc .
+   PhotDMv1-1.xmi ----> description in html, PhotDMv1-1-VODML.xml, etc.